History of the Big 12 Conference: Missouri leaves

-By rushing the addition of the Aggies, the SEC had created a two division, 13 team conference for 2012.
+By rushing the addition of the Aggies, the SEC had created a two-division, 13-team conference for 2012.
 They needed an acceptable 14th team immediately to ease the scheduling issues created by the Aggies.
-The Big 12 had plenty of strong candidates and was still unstable.
+While the Big 12 had strong candidates, the conference was still unstable.

 Despite the work of the Missouri Chancellor to evolve the Big 12, on October 4, Missouri's Board of Curators authorized the school's president to explore applying to other conferences.

 A year earlier, speculation grew that Missouri was interested in becoming the Big Ten's twelfth member and was the favorite, but instead Nebraska became the choice.

 On October 6, the day after the revenue sharing change, the Big 12 Board of Directors voted 8–0 to formally grant their media rights to the conference.
 On advice of the Missouri legal counsel, Missouri opted not to vote.

 On October 11, Neinas stated that Missouri would remain for the 2012 season.
 In spite of Neinas's statement, on October 21 its Board of Curators authorized Chancellor Deaton to move the school out of the Big 12 Conference should that be in the school's best interest.

-The Big 12 began looking for a suitable replacement school that could start play in 2012.
+The Big 12 needed to have a replacement for Missouri lined up, because the conference needed 10 schools to fulfill its TV contracts.

 On November 6, Missouri officially announced that it would join the Southeastern Conference effective July 1, 2012.
 As compensation for the departure, the Big 12 withheld $12.4 million of the revenue it would have shared with Missouri; additionally, they announced that Missouri would not share the revenue from a newly signed contract between the Big 12 Conference and Fox Sports.
 Missouri also agreed to pay the Big 12 Conference for its share of officiating costs of its final year in the conference, as it had done in prior years (an estimated payment of $500,000).